 How to prepare for a whiteboard interview

 To demonstrate their skills in action, candidates for a dev job might complete a whiteboard interview.
 This will usually be the last and most time-consuming part of the candidate process.

 With nothing but a whiteboard, the interviewer gives the candidate a problem or a task — similar to those they will perform if hired.
-There are a few classics that interviewers tend to choose from, but you should never count on being that lucky.
 From here, the developer must write out the code by hand that they would create to solve the problem they’ve been given.
 And, they need to explain their process and the decisions they’re making along the way.

-Most modern developers have their favorite open source codes saved and an IDE to check how their code is working along the way.
+Most modern developers have their favorite open source code saved and an IDE to check how their code is working along the way.
 This is a test to show what the developer is capable of without all of their favorite tools.
-Processes, vocab, and steps you haven’t thought about since your college days as a Comp Sci major are likely even to come up.
-So, with all this pressure and no hands to hold, how can you begin preparing to impress your next employer?
+Processes, vocab, and steps you haven’t thought about since your college days as a Comp Sci major are likely to come up, so be sure to swat up on the fundamentals.

+How to prepare for a whiteboard interview